domschl/RaspberryNtpServer/src/README.md

 cd chronotron
 # activate the virtual environment, which allows to install pip modules into it.
 source bin/activate
+# No root!
 pip install smbus gpsd-py3
 ```

 Now, while the venv is active, you have access to the packages installed within it.
 You can deactivate a venv with `deactivate` and re-activate it again with `source bin/activate` while being in the `/opt/chronotron` directory.

-When using systemd use the `chronotron_venv.service`, (rename to `chronotron.service).
-This uses the python of the chronotron venv we just created.
+When using systemd use the `chronotron_venv.service`, (rename to `chronotron.service`).
+This uses the python version of the chronotron venv we just created.

 ## Installation of chronotron software